TianQinSYSU/GWSpace/README.md

 - Galactic compact binary: `FastGB` and `GCBWaveform`

-  - `FastGB`: a modified version of galactic compact binary (GCB) waveform generation code, which is based on the implementation of `Galaxy` in the Mock LISA Data Challenges' package.
+  - `FastGB`: a modified version of galactic compact binary (GCB) waveform generation code, which is based on the implementation of `Galaxy` in the Mock LISA Data Challenge (MLDC).
 The code using a fast/slow decomposition of the waveform to reduce the computational cost, for more details about the original construction of the method see [arXiv:0704.1808](https://arxiv.org/abs/0704.1808).
 It will be automatically compiled during the installation.
   - `GCBWaveform`: a Python code to generate the waveform of GCB in time domain.

 - Binary black hole (BBH): `PyIMRPhenomD` and `pyIMRPhenomD`